 On early listens to Hosono House, I thought the songs in the middle of Side B (or maybe starting with Crossing the Winter) didn't stand out enough.
-The first four on Side A are real distinctive, as are the closer (The Rose and the Wild Beast) and coda (the opening bars of Sharing an Umbrella) — and Party is pretty special too, in its rustic minimalism — and you could definitely make a case for Fortune, Come In!
+The first four on Side A are real distinctive, as are the closer and the coda — and Party is pretty special too, in its rustic minimalism — and you could definitely make a case for Fortune, Come In!
 Demons, Get Out!'s advance peek of the Tropical Trilogy — but it seemed to me that A5 / B3 / B4 muddied things.

 The more I listened, the less true that felt, and it became utterly untrue once I worked out the lyrics, because every song on the album is touching and endearing in its own way.